 13. Paul Tsongas Scholarship Award

-Through the Massachusetts Office of Student Financial Assistance (OSFA), the Paul Tsongas Scholarship Award waives full tuition costs for high academic achievers at nine state-funded universities.
+The Paul Tsongas Scholarship Award is given to high school students who will attend select state universities.
+It is offered through the Massachusetts Office of Student Financial Assistance.
+The award waives full tuition costs for high academic achievers at nine state-funded universities.
 Qualifying schools include Fitchburg State, Salem State, Westfield State, and Bridgewater State.
-High schoolers must reside in Massachusetts for 12+ months, achieve a minimum secondary GPA of 3.75, score 1200 or higher on the SAT, and comply with Selective Service Registration if applicable.
+High schoolers must reside in Massachusetts for 12+ months.
+They must achieve a minimum secondary GPA of 3.75.
+They must also score 1200 or higher on the SAT.
+Applicants must also comply with Selective Service Registration if applicable.

 Contact